Skip to main content

 Psychology also utilizes a wider array of qualitative methods than some traditional sciences.

-“Although qualitative research provides a different route to understanding than traditional quantitative methods, I feel that is also ‘scientific,’ just grounded in different philosophical underpinnings," said Dominello.
+“Although qualitative research provides a different route to understanding than traditional quantitative methods, I feel that is also ‘scientific,’ just grounded in different philosophical underpinnings," Dominello said.

 “Psychology as a science embraces this broader exploratory perspective in order to better understand human phenomena.
 When merged, qualitative data can breathe life into quantitative data,” Dominello said.

-“Psychology is unique in that it adds breadth and depth of knowledge in conjunction with so many other disciplines, because we are all curious about understanding human behavior to some extent, whether it’s one’s own behavior or the behavior of others,” said Hill.
+“We are all curious about understanding human behavior to some extent, whether it’s one’s own behavior or the behavior of others,” Hill said.

 Where the Science of Psychology Can Be Applied